jenniferli8263/PathFinder/README.md

 # PathFinder
-Dijkstra algorithm inspired processing program that allows users to create a graph consisting of nodes and edges and finds the shortest path.
+Dijkstra algorithm inspired Processing program that allows users to create a graph consisting of nodes and edges and finds the shortest path.